Photos by Sadie Glass PHotography

-Anna Wegerson is thrilled to be teaching at BMS, after working previously as an assistant in the Magnolia classroom, where she now co-leads with Mrs. Clark.
-Anna hails from Chicago, IL, where she attended Montessori from age 3 through 8th grade.
-She holds a BA in Theatre from Earlham College, and received her certification in Montessori Early Childhood Education from Seton Montessori Institute.
+Anna Wegerson is thrilled to be teaching at BMS as a lead in the Magnolia Classroom, where she has taught since 2015.
+Anna hails from Chicago, IL, where she attended Montessori from the age of three up through 8th grade.
+She holds a BA in Theatre from Earlham College, and received her certification in Montessori Early Childhood Education from Seton Montessori Institute in 2013.
+She is currently working on getting a Master’s in Early Childhood Education from Indiana University.
 Anna adores this amazing and supportive community of parents, children and educators, and is happy to be residing in beautiful Bloomington, Indiana.